 - National Renewable Energy Laboratory—Buildings Research

-- Oak Ridge National Laboratory—Innovations in Buildings
+- Oak Ridge National Laboratory—Building Technologies Program

 In addition to the sources cited above, keyword searches on the Internet will yield a number of references for a particular topic.
 Product manufacturer organizations and government departments dedicated to buildings, or aspects of buildings such as energy efficiency, are also potential sources of invaluable building science information.
 In order to obtain maximum benefit from these myriad sources of building science information, it is important to gain a foundation of fundamental building science concepts and terminology.